Security

 ), which meansgau

-will only allow requests that originate from the same host as your application.
-This is the most secure default setting. -
+will only allow requests and redirects that originate from or point to the same host as your application. -

-Configuring specific hosts: When your frontend and backend are on different domains, you can set specific hosts that your backend should trust.
+Configuring specific hosts: When your frontend and backend are on different domains, or you need to redirect to a subdomain, you must add those hosts to the list.

 also uses a temporary state-based CSRF token (__gau-csrf-token

-cookie) during the OAuth flow itself to ensure that the user who starts the authentication process is the same one who finishes it.
+cookie) during the OAuth flow itself.
+This ensures that the user who starts the authentication process is the same one who finishes it, providing an extra layer of security against CSRF during login.

 PKCE is a security extension to the OAuth 2.0 protocol.
 It’s designed to prevent an attacker from intercepting the authorization code returned by the OAuth provider and exchanging it for an access token.
 This is especially critical for public clients like SPAs and mobile/desktop apps.